drudru/ansi_up/Readme.md

 This causes the SPAN tags to use classes to style the SPAN tags instead of specified RGB values.

-#### url_acceptlist
+#### url_allowlist
 (default: { 'http':1, 'https':1 })

-This mapping is an 'accept' list of URI schemes that will be allowed to render HTML anchor tags.
+This mapping is an 'allow' list of URI schemes that will be allowed to render HTML anchor tags.

 #### boldStyle
 (default: 'font-weight:bold')